ufal/npfl138/tasks/mnist_cnn.md

   to the input (of this `R` layer).
   Example: `R-[C-16-3-1-same,C-16-3-1-same]`
 - `F`: Flatten inputs.
 Must appear exactly once in the architecture.
-- `H-hidden_layer_size`: Add a dense layer with ReLU activation and specified size.
+- `H-hidden_layer_size`: Add a fully connected layer with ReLU activation and the specified size.
 Example: `H-100`
 - `D-dropout_rate`: Apply dropout with the given dropout rate.
 Example: `D-0.5`

 An example architecture might be `--cnn=CB-16-5-2-valid,M-3-2,F,H-100,D-0.5`.